pepsizerosugar/python-ping-tester/README.md

     2. server_list.json file at Resource\Server folder is automatically copy to dist\Resource\Server folder.
        <br>
        <img src="./Resource/Img/program_when_build_finished.PNG" alt="">
-3. Or downaload the lastest binary file what name "PingPong.zip" from [GitHub](https://github.com/pepsizerosugar/python-ping-tester/releases) and unzip it.
+3. Or downaload the latest binary file what name "PingPong.zip" from [GitHub](https://github.com/pepsizerosugar/python-ping-tester/releases) and unzip it.

 ### 1-2.
 How to use